ribeirorvs/redhat-project/installs/README.md

 Download the following from http://developers.redhat.com

-- Red Hat EAP (Red Hat JBoss EAP 7.1 installer)
+- Red Hat EAP (Red Hat JBoss EAP 7.3 installer)

-and copy to this directory for the init.sh and init.ps1 scripts to work.
+and copy to this directory for the init.sh script to work.